XRPLF/xrpl-dev-portal/websocket_api.md

 ### Subscription Stream Messages ###

-When you subscribe to a particular stream, you will receive periodic responses on that stream until you close the connection (for WebSockets) or unsubscribe.
+When you subscribe to a particular stream, you will receive periodic responses on that stream until you unsubscribe or close the WebSocket connection.
 The content of those responses depends on what you subscribed to.
 Here are some examples:

 #### Stream: ledger Message ####